Adityakadali/Business-landingpage/readme.md

 - I had lot of fun designing this site.
 I wrote custom utility classes and adopted cube css methodology in this project.
 - I learned to write CSS efectively by reusing classes.

+## Time taken:

+- This project took me around 4 hours to build from scratch.

 ## Links:

 - [Live demo](https://business2b-landing.netlify.app/)